runebaas/switzerlan-rules/rules/tournaments/osu.md

 First ban will be the first pick.

 #### Picks
-In this tournament iteration teams will have the option to force a mod onto the FM mappool for the whole lobby.
+In this tournament iteration players will have the option to force a mod onto the FM mappool for the whole lobby.
 This may be any of the following mods: nomod, hidden, hardrock, provided that they are not disallowed according to the mappool sheet.
 The amount of forced mod picks per team is as follows:
 | Round        | Forcemod Picks|
 |--------------|---------------|
 | Ro16/8, L1-2 | 1             |